zhdk123456/presto/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

 ============

-This tutorial assumes familiarity with Presto and a working local Presto installation (see :doc:`/installation/deployment`).
+This tutorial assumes familiarity with Presto and a working local Presto installation.
 It will focus on setting up Apache Kafka and integrating it with Presto.

 Step 1: Install Apache Kafka